Dimtemp/AzureDataFactory/lab-41-copyactivity.md

    ![Monitoring a pipeline in Azure Data Factory in the Azure Portal](images/M07-E02-T04-img01.png)

+3. Return to the Azure Portal.

+4. In the left pane, select Resource Groups.

+5. Select the ADF resource group.

+6. In the ADF resource group, select your Azure Storage Account to open it.

-3. To verify the copy worked as expected, open up your ADLS gen2 storage account and check to see your file was written as expected.
+7. Click containers, click the data container and check to see your file was written as expected.